Recruitment, Assessment and Approvals of Prospective Adopters Procedure

 It is not part of the recruitment strategy of the adoption agency to turn away couples or single people because of their status, age or because they and the child do not share the same racial or cultural background as the children requiring adoptive placements.

-Potential applicants may approach First4Adoption or the adoption agency for general information about adoption.
+Potential applicants may approach the First4Adoption or the adoption agency for general information about adoption.
 This can include, for example, information on the legal implications of adoption, eligibility criteria (see Section 15, Criteria for Prospective Adopters), the characteristics of children awaiting adoption and the approval process.
+People contacting the agency who are considering adoption should feel valued and welcomed.

 This information should be provided within ten working days through an information session, a visit, pre-planned telephone call or similar arrangement with the potential adopter.
 This may need to take place in the evening or at the weekend to fit around the potential adopters' life style and working patterns.
 This is the minimum response at this stage; further information sessions may be provided if applicable.